 6 reasons why marketers should invest in community management

 There are many big advantages to explore which online communities can provide for your organization.
 We’ve whittled down the list, however, to six key areas that will drive the best results for your marketing team.

 1. Customer experience

 Offering a superior customer experience (CX) pays off with increased customer loyalty, revenue, reputation, and referrals.
 Investing in CX initiatives could double your revenue within three years.
 Furthermore, 86% of buyers are willing to pay more for a great customer experience (and the more expensive the item, the more they are willing to pay).

 The strongest argument for starting an online community is this: having a branded space for people to interact with you and their peers is one of the most effective ways to boost their customer experience.
 Having a fragmented brand presence spread across multiple third-party channels means the customer experience will suffer, mostly due to inconsistent brand messaging and not being able to access all of your brand’s resources in one place.
-With effective community management, people feel like part of your brand, they are recognized and heard, and any questions are quickly answered.
+With effective online presence management, people feel like part of your brand, they are recognized and heard, and any questions are quickly answered.

 Better still, a mature community will have user-generated content.
 Community members will take on some of the work that your community management team has to do, including troubleshooting and helping new customers make the most of your product.
 This not only leads to community-driven innovation but also fosters a sense of ownership and member satisfaction among the users.

 For your community to offer a great experience, consider the following tactics: